jhpoelen/galaxy-obo-install/README.md

 ##installing a new tool into galaxy tool shed

 Rather than using Galaxy Toolshed as a source repository, I'd recommend uploading tools into toolshed from separate bitbucket mercurial repositories.
 In toolshed > select repository > select upload files.
 Then enter url like ```hgs://bitbucket.org/jhpoelen/obo/src``` to import the head/tip of the bitbucket repo.
-Cloning repos from toolshed led to problems like below.
+Cloning repos from toolshed led to problems like below, even through http://wiki.galaxyproject.org/ToolShedRepositoryFeatures#Pushing_changes_to_a_repository_using_hg_from_the_command_line shows a working example.
 Not quite sure why this happens.

 ```bash
 ubuntu@ip-10-254-13-230:~/tmp/obotest$ vi README